lincc-frameworks/python-project-template/docs/source/existing_project.rst

 ..............

-If your project wasn't using ``isort`` or something similar before, there's a good change that pre-commit hook will fail.
+If your project wasn't using ``isort`` or something similar before, there's a good chance that pre-commit hook will fail.
 It will automatically reorder the offending imports.
 You'll just need to ``git add`` the modified files again.